-Bachelor of Science (BS) Health Studies
+Health Studies is a 36-credit Bachelor of Science (BS) degree program that focuses on the study of human health, wellness, illness and disease.
 The Health Studies program is a general program for those who want to learn more about health and wellness, but who do not wish to pursue preparation in a specific health profession such as public health, health education, or nursing.

+The BS in Health Studies is a general program that prepares students with the health knowledge and skills necessary to understand and navigate the US healthcare system, to be an informed consumer of health information, and to critically assess personal health behavior, health status, and associated health risks.
 The BS in Health Studies is not a career-preparatory degree.

-The BS in Health Studies is a general program that prepares students with the health knowledge and skills necessary to understand and navigate the US healthcare system, to be an informed consumer of health information, and to critically assess personal health behavior, health status, and associated health risks.

-The BS in Health Studies was developed to allow for the declaration of a minor field of study and students who select the Health Studies major are strongly encouraged to complete a minor to complement the major.
+Students in the Health Studies program will explore concepts of human health and disease, nutrition, sexuality, aging, and substance abuse; Examine individual health behaviors, their relation to the development of disease, and their role in the protection of health; Develop health research literacy skills; Explore the organization, financing, management, and dynamics of the US healthcare system; Explore the role of culture in health behavior and decision-making.